pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 The Cells Enterprise Appliance package follows the OVF standard.

-It is an up-to-date, ready to use out of the box CentOS 7 image preconfigured with MariaDB 10.4 and Cells Enterprise distribution.
+It is an up-to-date, ready to use out of the box, Rocky Linux 8 image preconfigured with MariaDB and Cells Enterprise distribution.

 Download the [latest OVF image](https://download.pydio.com/latest/cells-enterprise/release/{latest}/ovf/Cells-Enterprise-OVF-{latest}.zip).
 An md5 file is also available on the same location for integrity verification.

-## VM Requirements
+## Minimal VM Requirements

 - RAM : 4G
 - CPU : 2 vCores